 When durability is the top priority, titanium is the undisputed champion.
 Custom abutments are often made from titanium due to its high strength, corrosion resistance, and biocompatibility, making it a preferred choice in dental implant applications.
 This material has a long and successful track record in dentistry for good reason.
 Its incredible strength makes it ideal for posterior restorations, where it can easily withstand the heavy occlusal forces of chewing.
 The biocompatibility of titanium also ensures it integrates well with surrounding tissues, providing a stable and reliable foundation for the final crown.
 For cases where function and long-term resilience are the primary concerns, titanium remains the gold-standard material.

-Zirconia for Superior Aesthetics
+Anodization for Improved Aesthetics

 For restorations in the aesthetic zone, zirconia is the material of choice.
 Zirconia is favored for its excellent aesthetic properties, providing a natural appearance that closely resembles the color of natural teeth, making it ideal for visible areas.
 Its tooth-colored nature prevents the dark, gray shadow that can sometimes appear at the gumline with metal abutments, especially in patients with thin gingival tissue.
 This makes it perfect for anterior teeth where a seamless, lifelike result is essential.
 Beyond its beauty, zirconia is also a strong, biocompatible ceramic, ensuring the restoration is not only attractive but also durable and well-tolerated by the body.
 It’s the go-to for achieving truly undetectable implant restorations.